Meet Angelina Jolie and Brad Pitt's kids in chronological order

 View this post on Instagram

-Zahara Marley, the third-oldest of Angelina Jolie and Brad Pitt kids, was born on January 8, 2005, in Ethiopia.
+Zahara Marley, the third-oldest kid of Angelina Jolie and Brad Pitt’s remarkable family, was born on January 8, 2005, in Ethiopia.
 Her journey into the Jolie-Pitt family is marked by a heartwarming story of love and compassion.

 Angelina had taken a trip with her oldest son Maddox to Africa when he started taking a keen interest in exploring the country.
 Maddox accompanied Jolie to Zahara’s orphanage.
 It was during this visit that the boy sensed Zahara’s need for care.
 Angelina remarked at the time that children, like Maddox, understand the emotions of sadness, poverty and hunger.